bernardo-gomez/alma-full-record/README.md

-# alma-full-record
+# get_alma_record
-It produces marcxml output for an ex-libris alma record.

-Python webservice that receives Alma's mms_id or item's barcode and produces MARCXML output.
+Python-based webservice that receives an Alma mms_id or an item barcode and produces a MARCXML string that contains the bibliographic record and items.

-<b>Under construction...</b>
+**Files**:
+   - get_alma_record.py , the main script;
+   - get_alma_record.cfg , the configuration file.